 In 1985, when the size of the parade reached more than 250,000, the route was once again changed, this time on to the wider 6th Avenue.
 It was then that Ralph Lee stepped down as parade director, handing the torch over to Jeanne Fleming, who still manages the event today.
 Lee told West Village Originals: “[The parade] happened at a time in the Village when things were more open and there was more sense of community…I’m definitely happy that it’s still going.
 I wouldn’t have wanted it to disappear, but the feel of community was hard to sustain once the route changed.”

-Due to Hurricane Sandy, 2012 was the first time the parade was ever cancelled, and it caused the parade to suffer major financial losses.
+Due to Hurricane Sandy, 2012 was the first time the parade was ever canceled, and it caused the parade to suffer major financial losses.
 It was uncertain if a 2013 parade would be possible, but thanks to a successful Kickstarter campaign it was brought to life with the theme “Revival!
 Hallelujah Halloween!
 Bring Halloween Back to NYC!”
 2015’s theme was “the Garden of Earthly Delights,” and corresponding puppets included unfurling blossoms and tempting fruits, as well as a giant Tree of Life.
-This year, we can’t what’s in store on the 31st when “I AM Robot” makes its way across the Village streets with its Grand Marshall, “extreme costumer” Machine Dazzle.
+Last year’s theme was “I AM ROBOT,” and this year, for the 46th annual event, the theme will be “Wild Thing.”
+A more thorough explanation of the theme can be found here, where the parade website explains, “Antlers, fur, and nails; teeth, hooves, and tails.
+A jangle of bells, a clattering of bones, a shuffling of straw.
+What separates human from beast?”

 Today, the parade is the largest of its kind in the world and attracts over two million spectators and 60,000 participants.
-Get all the info on tomorrow’s parade right here.
+It will be held on Thursday, October 31 at 7pm and will travel up Sixth Avenue from Spring Street to 16th Street.
+Get all the info on this year’s parade right here.

 - My 1,400sqft: Inside Puppet Maker Ralph Lee’s Live/Work Space in Westbeth Artists Housing